ningrao/notes/js.md

 -WeakSet (used to track references to 'object value')
  * nonobject(including null) throws error;
- * when no references to the object, garbage collector will reclaim it when it runs(not necessarily immediately);
+ * when no references (**current** reference to the object in this is weakset/map is not taken into a account) to the object, garbage collector will reclaim it when it runs(not necessarily immediately);
  * no iterator;
  * no size;